Bad Credit Mortgages

 Check your credit record

-You can use free services like Experian or Credit Karma to look at your credit report and see when you’ve missed payments or had CCJs.
+You can use free services to look at your credit report and see when you’ve missed payments or had CCJs.

 These services will also show you a credit score, although this is just to give you a general idea of your creditworthiness.
 Each lender will score you differently against their own criteria.